tony-0130/merge_mouse_touch/README.md

-# Merge Mouse Touch
+# False Touch Detector
-Merges mouse and touch input events into one virtual touchscreen device.
+A tool for detecting false touch events by merging mouse and touch input into one virtual touchscreen device, allowing comparison between expected (mouse) and actual (touch) input to identify phantom or erroneous touch events.

 ## Compilation (for Yocto)